ground-creative/easy-mcp-github-tools-python/README.md

 # Server Info Page

-The server info page with the tools specs is the {APP_HOST} parameter configured in the .env file.
+The server info page with the tools specs URL is the {APP_HOST} parameter configured in the .env file.

 # Screenshots